Tasha Steelz: National Wrestling Alliance (2019–2020)

+Knockouts World Champion (2021–2022)

 On July 31 at Homecoming, Steelz teamed with Fallah Bahh to compete in a tournament to crown a Homecoming King and Queen, but were defeated by Decay (Crazzy Steve and Rosemary) in the first round.
 At Emergence, she teamed with Bahh, No Way, and Savannah Evans for an eight-person tag match, losing to Decay (Steve, Rosemary, Havok, and Black Taurus).
 In October, Steelz competed in the Knockouts Knockdown tournament, to determine who will get a future shot at the Impact Knockouts Championship, defeating Jamie Senegal in the quarterfinals, Chelsea Green in the semifinals, but lost to Mercedes Martinez in the final.
 At Bound for Glory, she participated in the Call Your Shot Gauntlet match, where the winner could choose any championship match of their choice, eliminating Rachael Ellering but was eliminated by Melina.

 On January 8, 2022, at Hard to Kill, Steelz won the inaugural Knockouts Ultimate X match to become the number one contender for the Impact Knockouts World Championship.
 On February 19 at No Surrender, she went up against Mickie James for the title in a losing effort.
 On the March 3 episode of Impact!, Steelz defeated Chelsea Green to get another shot at the title.
 Two days later, at Sacrifice, she defeated James to win the Impact Knockouts World Championship for the first time.
 On the March 24 episode of Impact!, Steelz made her first successful title defense against James in a Street Fight.
 At Multiverse of Matches, she teamed with Savannah Evans in a four-way tag team match for the Impact Knockouts World Tag Team Championship, which was won by The Influence (Madison Rayne and Tenille Dashwood).
 Steelz then retained her title against Decay, beating Rosemary at Rebellion, and Havok at Under Siege.
 On June 19 at Slammiversary, she lost the title to Jordynne Grace in the inaugural Queen of the Mountain match, ending her reign at 106 days.
 On July 1 at Against All Odds, Steelz failed to recapture the title from Grace in a rematch.

+Various rivalries and hiatus (2022–2023)

 On the August 4 episode of Impact!, Steelz started a feud with the debuting Killer Kelly, commentating a match between two local talents that the latter took out afterwards.
 The following weeks saw Steelz and Savannah Evans getting attacked by Kelly.
 On September 23, at the Countdown to Victory Road pre-show, Steelz defeated Kelly by disqualification.
 At Bound for Glory, Steelz competed in the Call Your Shot Gauntlet, eliminating Evans and Kelly but was eliminated by eventual winner Bully Ray.
 The following night (which aired on tape delay on October 13), she lost to Kelly in a no disqualification match.
 On November 18, at Over Drive, Steelz teamed with Evans and fought The Death Dollz (Jessicka and Taya Valkyrie) for the Impact Knockouts World Tag Team Championship, but failed to win.
+On November 30, Impact confirmed that Steelz re-signed with the company.
+In January 2023, Steelz went for a short hiatus.